infinitaslearning/ddia-study-group/slides.md

 - It provides a framework for evaluating technologies.

 Systems design is about tradeoffs.
 This book might help you figure out what are the core elements to consider in a design of a system.
-Quick round: what do you plan on getting out of this book?

 <!--
 why data intensive? as most applications today are limited by the complexity, amount and speed of change of data rather than CPU